Chief Product Officer

 This field is for validation purposes and should be left unchanged.

-The demand for Chief Product Officers has been steadily increasing over the past few years, particularly in technology-driven industries and consumer-facing businesses.
-Companies across various sectors, including software, e-commerce, SaaS, fintech, and digital media, are hiring CPOs to spearhead their product strategies and capitalise on market opportunities.
+The demand for candidates within this role has been steadily increasing over the past few years, particularly in technology-driven industries and consumer-facing businesses.
+Companies across various sectors, including software, e-commerce, SaaS, fintech, and digital media, are hiring at executive level to accelerate their product strategies and capitalise on market opportunities.

-With that in mind, a Chief Product Officer salary of £130,000 – £300,000 would be expected, with additional benefits such as private medical insurance, performance related bonuses and pension contributions as standard for this level of role.
+With that in mind, an expected salary of £130,000 – £300,000 could be achieved, with additional benefits such as private medical insurance, performance related bonuses and pension contributions as standard for this level of role.

 • the industry’s competitive landscape